Stockholm Biodiversity Learning Experiment - by participating and doing (SBLE)

 Local context

 The Biodiversity Action Plan of the City of Stockholm was adopted by the City Council on November 30, 2020.
 The Action Plan introduces five strategies to strengthen nature in the city.
 One of the strategies focuses on developing knowledge about biodiversity and how the city's different ecosystems are prioritized, managed and cared for.
-Our 12 Nature Reserves, the National City Park, a Cultural Reserve, all serve as core areas for biodiversity.
+Their 12 Nature Reserves, the National City Park, a Cultural Reserve, all serve as core areas for biodiversity.
 The green routes passing through the city are very important for biodiversity connectivity, stretching between the city center to semi-rural areas.

 Specific needs and challenges

 The knowledge among the local inhabitants about the importance of biodiversity in the city and how this offers benefits for humans (ecosystem services) needs to be enhanced.
 In addition, by active involvement, sharing of experiences and knowledge building through this experiment, participants are expected to be more actively involved in protecting and managing biodiversity.
-The participants come from an area which is considered socially vulnerable and is demographically diverse.
+The participants came from an area which is considered socially vulnerable and is demographically diverse.
 The unemployment rate in the area is high, and the need for more social inclusion is evident.
-Adult education programs could facilitate this need for change.
+Adult education programs can help facilitate this need for change.

 Detailed description of the experiment

-The experiment will co-design an adult education programme which will extend also to the families of the participants, based on the four pillars of "Flow learning": awakened enthusiasm, focused attention, direct experiences and shared inspiration.
+The experiment developed an adult education programme which extended to the families of the participants, based on the four pillars of "Flow learning": awakened enthusiasm, focused attention, direct experiences and shared inspiration.

 Partners

 The Environment and health administration at the City of Stockholm have extensive experience on managing biodiversity and have been involved in implementing the city's biodiversity action plan, where communication and involvement of local residents is an integral part.
 Stockholm's local city district administration of Rinkeby-Kista is responsible for contacting the local park rangers and is the focal point between local residents, city workers and politicians.
 They also offer work opportunities for young adults during summer, a target group which is aimed to be involved in our social experiment.
-The Nature School "Eggeby gård" will serve as a meeting point, as well as a source for providing all material needed for the studies of biodiversity
+The Nature School "Eggeby gård" was to serve as a meeting point, as well as a source for providing all material needed for the studies of biodiversity

 Local partner